 The lumps are collectively called tophi, with a single lump being a tophus.
 As well as the disfiguring appearance, tophi can restrict movement, and may burst through the skin causing pain and risking infection in the resulting wound.
 If lumps are opened, either by accidental trauma, or deliberate lancing, they usually exude a chalky substance that looks like toothpaste.

 As uric acid crystals form more readily at colder temperatures, tophi are usually found in the extremities, particularly the ears, fingers, and toes.
 However, they can grow anywhere, so it is important to get unknown growths checked by your doctor as soon as possible.

 Tophaceous Gout: Diagnosis

-Diagnosis is straightforward, and reflects the standard for diagnosing gout in general.
-The test is to analyze a sample from a tophus under polarizing microscope which will reveal uric acid crystals if gout is present.
+Diagnosis is straightforward and reflects the standard for diagnosing gout in general.
+The test is to analyze a sample from a tophus under a polarizing microscope which will reveal uric acid crystals if gout is present.

 Tophaceous Gout: Next Steps